-This post has been updated as of November 8th, 2011, following my 9th trip to the USA.
+This post has been updated as of March 22, 2019, following my 9th trip to the USA in 10 years.
 My thoughts on Southwest still remain the same as they were in 2015.
+They are the best value airline in the USA.
+If you are visiting the US or Canada be sure to join my growing travel community USA & Canada Travel Planning.

 There is so much choice when flying within the United States.
 Too much at times.